 Art21 offers limited scholarships to teachers who would not otherwise be able to attend the annual Summer Institute.
-Scholarship awards include NYU housing for the week at no cost to the awardee and a travel stipend of $500 to cover the cost of getting to and around New York City.
+Scholarship awards include housing booked by Art21 for the week at no cost to the awardee and a travel stipend of $500 to cover the cost of getting to and around New York City.
 Art21 scholarships do not cover food or entertainment costs.

-Can I be guaranteed a single room if I select that housing option for accommodations at NYU?
+Can I be guaranteed a single room if I select that housing booked by Art21?

 For the curricular examples submitted as part of the application, do you want supplemental materials (i.e. handouts, notes, rubrics, etc.) included?